MEEWStudios/microwalvo/index.md

 #### Power-ups

 - Strengthening your own spotlight to earn you double points whenever you find Ronaldo
-- Weakening the opposing team's guns to decrease the points they earn for finding Ronaldo
+- Weakening the opposing team's spotlight to decrease the points they earn for finding Ronaldo
 - Decreasing the opposing team's movement speed

 ### Screenshots